James Griffin Boswell

 Boswell migrated to Pasadena, California as a regional cotton broker from Greene County, Georgia.
 He established his company in Corcoran, California in 1921.
 With the help of his brother, William Whittier Boswell, J. G. Boswell began growing and ginning cotton, as well as marketing it.

 From 1952 to 1984, the company was headed by J. G.'s nephew and William Boswell's son, James G. Boswell II (1923–2009).
 He is credited with the company's massive growth during the last half of the twentieth century.
 In the early 21st century, the J. G. Boswell Company is led by the son of J. G. Boswell II, James W. Boswell.
+The Boswell family and the Boswell Company have been characterized as "wielding outsized power in the region for nearly a century."

 Biography

 Born in Penfield, Georgia, in 1882, J. G. Boswell was the son of Minnie Griffin and Joseph Osgood Boswell, both members of pioneer Georgia families.
 His father was elected as a Georgia State Representative.
 J. G. Boswell joined the Army in 1903 and left in 1920 due to back problems.
 He retired at the rank of brevet lieutenant colonel.

 He had married Alaine Buck (1886–1938) while still living in Georgia.
 After living in California for a time and his wife's death, he secondly married Ruth Chandler (1897–1987), daughter of Los Angeles Times publisher Harry Chandler and his second wife Emma Marian Otis, Secretary of the Times-Mirror Company.

 After building his company farm, Boswell was a major supporter of the California Institute of Technology, serving on the board of trustees in 1946.
 He also supported Claremont McKenna College, donating $85,000 for a new dormitory, which was named Boswell Hall in his honor.